Placidus-Ali/Placidus-Ali/README.md

 ---

 ### 📖 About Me
 I'm a dedicated data science learner from Imo State, Nigeria, with a knack for uncovering patterns in messy data.
 My journey started with Stutern an EduTech Hub in 2022.
 Outside code, I enjoy watching and playing football.
-I'm always up for collaborating on open-source projects—let's solve problems together!
+I'm always up for collaborating on open-source projects — let's solve problems together!

 ---